 Enemies between the claws and Cho'Gath are slowed by 60% and grounded.
 If they remain for 3 seconds, Cho'Gath will rake them back towards himself, dealing 75/125/175/225/275 + (7% bonus HP) + (35% AP) magic damage to enemies in their path and pulling them in.

 Cost: None (Spawn), 30 Biomass (Terror)

 PASSIVE: Upon reaching 100 Biomass, Cho'Gath will burrow underground for 1.25 seconds, before emerging as a Voidborn Terror with (100% total HP) + (200% bonus HP) health, massively increasing his size and altering his basic abilities.

 ACTIVE: Cho'Gath attempts to eat the target enemy, dealing 300/475/650 + (10% bonus HP) + (50% AP) true damage.
 Against minions and monsters, the base damage is increased to 1000.

-If Feast kills its target, Cho'Gath gains a Feast stack, granting 80/120/160 bonus health, and further increasing his size and attack range as a Voidborn Terror.
+If Feast kills its target, Cho'Gath gains a Feast stack, granting 80/120/160 bonus health, and further increasing his size, attack range, and Feast's range as a Voidborn Terror.